lvanschilfgaarde/lordcephei.github.io/pages/lmf_pbte_tutorial.md

 ##### 2. _How the input file is organized_

 In this tutorial, **blm**{: style="color: blue"} is used in "standard" mode.
-(Compare to the [basic tutorial](https://lordcephei.github.io/lmf_tutorial/) which used `blm --express init.pbte`).
-Standard mode makes limited use of the [preprocessing capabilities](/docs/input/inputfile/) of the Questaal input system, namely the use of algebraic variables that can be modified on the command line, e.g. `lmf -vnit=10 ...` .
-It is not necessary to know about the preprocessor, but generally:
+(Compare to the [basic tutorial](https://lordcephei.github.io/lmf_tutorial/) which used created a simpler file with `blm --express init.si`).
+Standard mode makes limited use of the [preprocessing capabilities](/docs/input/inputfile/) of the Questaal input system, namely the use of algebraic variables that can be modified on the command line, e.g. `lmf -vnit=10 ...` sets **nit** to 10 before reading the ctrl file.
+Generally

 * Lines which begin with '**#**' are comment lines and are ignored.
 (More generally, text following a `#' in any line is ignored).
 * Lines beginning with '**%**' are directives to the preprocessor.
 Directives can perform various functions similar to a normal programming language, such as